Per-Scholas-AWS-re-Start/S-Bunga/README.md

 - 👋 Hi, I’m @S-Bunga
  👀 I’m interested in ...
 Aws Cloud Technology,Ddata science
-- 🌱 I’m currently learning ...
-Awsc loud practioner skills
+- 🌱 I’m  Aws certified cloud practioner
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...